scipy/scipy/doc/source/tutorial/signal.rst

     >>> np.allclose(SFT.spectrogram(z), abs(Sz1)**2)
     True

-On the other hand, the classic |old_spectrogram| provides another STFT implementation with the key difference being the different handling of the signal borders.
-The following example shows how to use the |ShortTimeFFT| to obtain an identical SFT as produced with the classic |old_spectrogram|:
+On the other hand, the legacy |old_spectrogram| provides another STFT implementation with the key difference being the different handling of the signal borders.
+The following example shows how to use the |ShortTimeFFT| to obtain an identical SFT as produced with the legacy |old_spectrogram|:

-    >>> # Classic spectrogram (detrending for complex signals not useful):
+    >>> # Legacy spectrogram (detrending for complex signals not useful):
     >>> f2_u, t2, Sz2_u = spectrogram(z, fs, win, nperseg, noverlap,
     ...                               detrend=None, return_onesided=False,
     ...                               scaling='spectrum', mode='complex')